mayovg/Slim-CRUD/README.md

 > <a name="foot1">1</a>: Mariadbcom.
 (2016).
 Mariadbcom.
 Retrieved 25 September, 2016, from https://mariadb.com/blog/why-should-you-migrate-mysql-mariadb. <br>
 > <a name="foot2">2</a>: How to install Composer programmatically?#. (n.d.).
 Retrieved September 25, 2016, from https://getcomposer.org/doc/faqs/how-to-install-composer-programmatically.md. <br>
 > <a name="foot3">3</a>:Eloquent: Getting Started - Laravel - The PHP Framework For Web Artisans. (n.d.).
 Retrieved September 29, 2016, from https://laravel.com/docs/5.1/eloquent <br>
+> <a name="foot4">4</a>: Effective Validation with Respect.
+Retrieved September 30, 2016, from https://websec.io/2013/04/01/Effective-Validation-with-Respect.html <br>